+Unlike personal contributions, an employer can contribute more than an employee earns, up to the current annual allowance of £60,000.
 If the employee is able to take advantage of ‘carry forward’, then it could be even more.
-Up to £160,000 in some cases.
+Up to £180,000 in some cases.

 There are a few exceptions.
-If you have 'adjusted income' of over £150,000, then your contributions might be limited to as little as £10,000.
-Our annual allowance factsheet has more information.
+For example, if you have 'adjusted income' of over £260,000, or you’ve already accessed your pension, then your contributions might be limited to as little as £10,000.

 It is important to remember HMRC could question the contribution if the total salary and benefit package is excessive for the work undertaken.
 Contact your accountant if in doubt.

 There are three ways to make an employer contribution to an HL Self-Invested Personal Pension (SIPP).
 Before an employer contribution is made the HL SIPP investor must be happy with the risks and Key Features of the SIPP.
 All employer contributions are paid gross, which means no tax relief will be claimed on the contribution value.
 SIPP clients can usually access the money in their pension from age 55 (rising to 57 from 2028).

 They're always happy to assist, professional at all times and extremely knowledgeable.

 Boring Money Awards 2023